pythonph/pycon-organizer-manual/emcee.md

 ## During the PyCon
 - Coordinate with the stage hand commitee for changes in the sound system
 - Speak in English, so we can make our foreign guests feel welcome.
-- Re-iterate that the audience need to follow the [Code of Conduct](http://ph.pycon.org/coc.html)
+- Re-iterate that the audience need to follow the Code of Conduct.
 - Introduce speakers before their talk
 - The emcees will announce:
 -- breakout sessions